Falcion/Patternugit/docs/markdown/conventions/SEMVER.md

 1. MAJOR version when you make incompatible API changes
 2. MINOR version when you add functionality in a backward compatible manner
-3. PATCH version when you make backward compatible bug fixes
+3. PATCH version when you make backward compatible bugfixes

-Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
+Additional labels for prerelease and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 ## Introduction

-In the world of software management there exists a dreaded place called “dependency hell.”
+In the world of software management there exists a dreaded place called "dependency hell."
 The bigger your system grows and the more packages you integrate into your software, the more likely you are to find yourself, one day, in this pit of despair.

 In systems with many dependencies, releasing new package versions can quickly become